pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 ### Method: CardDeck::getAngularBiasingString
 (self, distNum, coneHalfAngleDeg):

-  ???
-Biasing speeds up convergence, but the results are the same as for   ??? a isotropic source.
+  Biasing speeds up convergence, but the results are the same as for   an isotropic source.
-  ???
   For an anisotropic source, see getAngularDirectingString.
      MCNP Primer page 13.
   SI - source information.
   SP - source probability.